kris927b/SkillSpan/README.md

 ...
 ```

-Place all the data in `data/Skills`

-16 Aug 2023: We have also made `json` files available in `data/json/`.
+16 Aug 2023: We have also made `json` files available in `data/json/*`.
 The format is as follows

 ```
 {